Insider Tips for Photographing Sydney Opera House

-Photographing Sydney Opera House is likely high on your list if you love travel photography.
-While it’s not particularly hard to get good pictures of the Opera House, it can be harder to get interesting ones.
+Photographing Sydney Opera House is likely high on your list of things to do in Sydney if you love travel photography.
+While it’s not hard to get the typical Sydney Opera House photos, it can be harder to get interesting ones.
 So let’s go hunt down some perfect Instagram shots for your visit to Sydney.

 - The Opera House from Mrs Macquarie’s Point